wwarthen/RomWBW/ReadMe.txt

 Once you are satisfied that the ROM is working well, you will need to update the system images and RomWBW custom applications on your disk drives.
 The system images and custom applications are matched to the RomWBW ROM firmware in use.
-If you attempt to use a disk or applications that have not been updated to match the current ROM firmware, you are likely to have odd problems.
+If you attempt to boot a disk or run applications that have not been updated to match the current ROM firmware, you are likely to have odd problems.

 The simplest way to update your disk media is to just use your modern computer to overwrite the entire media with the latest disk image of